 10. Lapa Neighborhood

 In the early 20th century, Lapa had a rowdy reputation, but once the crowds began focusing their attention on the city’s beaches, the Bohemian neighborhood began to crumble.
 Now, after much revitalization, tourists from around the globe are returning to experience the area’s thriving nightlife and authentic Brazilian music.
-Find a bar, learn to Samba from the locals, and dance until the sun comes up.
+Find a bar, learn the Samba from the locals, and dance until the sun comes up.

 In general, no matter what you choose, Rio de Janeiro offers the best entertainment and cuisine in Brazil.
 Take advantage of your time there, a dream of freedom and adventure will be always on your mind.